suz608/MiniBlogApp/README.md

 - **User Data Storage**: MongoDB is used to store user data and blog posts.
 - **Pagination**: Posts are paginated, allowing users to browse through posts in manageable chunks.
 - **Page Navigation**: Provides a navigation bar and a dropdown menu, allowing users to navigate through different pages of the app.
+- **Well tested**: This app uses Cypress for component testing and Playwright for end-to-end (E2E) testing.

 ## Initial Design